damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

      * Stakeholder name 1
        * Flow 1
        * ...

-     *This template can be used to define the external interfaces of your project/product.*
+   *The link below can be used to define the external interfaces of your project/product.*

   <a href="https://app.diagrams.net/?libs=general#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FExternal%20interfaces.drawio">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FExternal%20interfaces.png">Edit in diagrams.net</a>